grosser/rpx_now/Readme.md

     RPXNow.api_version = 2

 ### Mappings (PRX Plus/Pro)
-You can map your primary keys (e.g. user.id) to identifiers, so that
+You can map your primary keys (e.g. user.id) to identifiers, so that<br/>
 users can login to the same account with multiple identifiers.
     RPXNow.map(identifier, primary_key) #add a mapping
     RPXNow.unmap(identifier, primary_key) #remove a mapping
     RPXNow.mappings(primary_key) # [identifier1,identifier2,...]
     RPXNow.all_mappings # [["1",['google.com/dsdas','yahoo.com/asdas']], ["2",[...]], ... ]

-After a primary key is mapped to an identifier, when a user logs in with this identifier,
-`RPXNow.user_data` will contain his `primaryKey` as `:id`.
+After a primary key is mapped to an identifier, when a user logs in with this identifier, `RPXNow.user_data` will contain his `primaryKey` as `:id`.
 A identifyer can only belong to one user (in doubt the last one it was mapped to)

 ### User integration (e.g. ActiveRecord)